Cyrtonops strbai

 Cyrtonops strbai is a species of beetle of the family Disteniidae.
 This species is found in Laos and eastern Cambodia.

 The elytra are unicoloured brown, while the rest of the body is reddish brown.

+The holotype is a male collected near Ban Khoun Ngeun in Khammouan Province, Laos, at about 300 m elevation, while a male paratype was collected near Sen Monorom in eastern Cambodia at 700 m elevation.